Types Of Dark Circles

 Aging is inevitable and can cause your dark circles to become more noticeable.

-You can implement some techniques like massage or a skincare routine to prevent aging and dark circles.
-However, more effective treatments can include clinical services by a dermatologist or skin care professionals.
+You can implement techniques like massage or a skincare routine to help prevent aging and dark circles.

 Hyperpigmentation

 Next is hyperpigmentation.
-Some people struggle with hyperpigmentation more than others, which refers to the body’s melanin production.
-Hyperpigmentation can usually be treated by incorporating sun protection or antioxidants in your regimen.
+Some people struggle with hyperpigmentation more than others, which refers to the body’s excessive production of melanin.

-Also, this sign can be more treatable than aging or genetics, especially if you receive professional treatments like chemical peels or laser services.
-Hyperpigmentation can come and go, so it’s essential to maintain a healthy lifestyle and consistent routine.
+Additionally, this sign can be more manageable than aging or genetics, especially if you receive professional treatments such as chemical peels or laser services.

 You can consult a dermatologist on how to treat your under-eye hyperpigmentation.